marnec/ML/docs/pages/ML-21-Kernels.md

 * Large $\sigma^2$: features $f_i$ vary more smoothly; higher bias, lower variance
 * Small $\sigma^2$: features $f_i$ vary more abruptly; lower bias, higher variance

+### Implementation details
+#### SVM optimization
+In optimization implementations, usually the term $\sum^{\overbrace{n}^{m}}_{j=1}\theta^2_j$ is calculated as $\theta^T\theta$.

+When optimizing an SVM algorithm, since $\theta \in \mathbb{R}^{m+1}$, we could end up with a huge number of parameters and $\theta^T\theta$ becomes inefficient or computationally impossible.

+For this reason the term is usually slightly changed to $\theta^TM\theta$, where $M$ is a matrix that makes the computation much easier.

+Incidentally, this implementation trick is also what prevents the kernel strategy to be applied to other learning algorithms.
+Kernels can be used with logistic regression too, however the $\theta^TM\theta$ would not be as useful as with SVMs, and consequently computation would not scale with the number of examples.

+#### Other kernel tricks
+Many numerical tricks are used in the implementations of SVMs and, while most of the times SVMs are used with linear of Gaussian kernels, they can accept other similarity functions.
+However not any function will work with SVMs and, in order to prevent divergence during training (due to the cited numerical tricks), they need to satisfy a technical condition called **Mercer's Theorem**.

+#### Feature scaling with Gaussian kernel
+If using a Gaussian kernel and if features have very different scales **you do need** to perform feature scaling.

+## Logistic regression *vs* SVMs
+In principle, to choose when to use logistic regression instead of SVMs, depends on the shape of your training set $(m, n)$, where $n$ is the number of features and $m$ is the number of training examples.

+If $n$ is large relatively to $m$ ($\geq 1$ orders of magnitude): use logistic regression or SVM with linear kernel.

+If $n$ is small ($n \in [1, 1000]$) and $m$ neither small nor big ($m \in [10, 10000]$): use SVM with Gaussian kernel.

+If $m$ is large relatively to $n$: create or add more features and use logistic regression or SVM with linear kernel.

+We couple logistic regression with SVM with linear kernel because they tend to have very similar performance.
+It is important to notice that in all these regimes **neural networks are likely to work well** but may be slower to train.